 Proud to be Primary – Spring Science Worksheets

-The free printable worksheets are perfect for any spring lesson plan.
-They cover parts of a caterpillar, life cycle of a frog, chickens, and butterflies.
-This resource is only a small sampling of what I have to offer in my full Spring Life Science Bundle.
+These free printable worksheets are perfect for any spring lesson plan.
+They cover parts of a caterpillar, the life cycle of a frog, chickens, and butterflies.
+This is only a small sampling of what I have to offer in my full Spring Life Science Bundle.

 One Sharp Bunch – Butterfly Life Cycle Freebie